yibo-huang/tigon/README.md

 * A benchmarking framework that supports full TPC-C, YCSB, and SmallBank.
 * Scripts for emulating a CXL pod on a single physical machine.
 * Scripts for building and running Tigon.
-* Scripts for running the experiments and obtaining the results.
+* Scripts for reproducing the results in the paper.

 ## Claims
 By running the experiments, you should be able to reproduce the numbers shown in: